What is the 7-Year Rule For Immigration?

 Contact the Attorneys at The Law Offices of Diron Rutty, LLC for Help With Your Immigration Status

 Not everyone has the time to wait for the 7-Year Rule to be passed.
-If you require legal help updating your immigration status, you should contact the experienced attorneys at The Law Offices of Diron Rutty, LLC for assistance.
+If you require legal help updating your immigration status, you should contact the skilled attorneys at The Law Offices of Diron Rutty, LLC for assistance.
 We have the experience you need to help you protect your residency in the U.S. or that of a family member.
 Don’t hesitate to reach out today.